tarekziade/distill-t5/README.rst

 Compressing T5 models for summarization
 =======================================

+:date: 2024-01-27
+:tags: python
+:category: ai
+:author: Tarek Ziade

 My quest to create a summarizer model that is as small as possible, yet produce good results, is still going on.

-I've stumbled on the https://github.com/JulesBelveze/bert-squeeze project which is a pretty cool project that applies different strategies to compress models and wanted to try it on a longt5 model.
+I've stumbled on the https://github.com/JulesBelveze/bert-squeeze project which is a pretty cool project that applies different strategies to compress models and wanted to try it on a long-t5 model -- the model I want to use for summarization because it allows large documents (16k tokens).

 Unfortunately, the project does not support seq2seq models yet.
-But Jules is a very nice guy and is willing to take my contribution and helped me understand a few things around models.
+But Jules is a very nice guy and is willing to take my contributions.
+He helped me understand a few things around models.

-He pointed me to a research paper about the "Shrink and Fine-tune" strategy, (see https://arxiv.org/pdf/2010.13002.pdf) which consist of pruning some decoder layers from the original model and then fine-tuning it again with the data that was used to train the original model.
+He pointed me to a research paper about the "Shrink and Fine-tune" strategy, (see https://arxiv.org/pdf/2010.13002.pdf) which consists of pruning some decoder layers from the original model and then fine-tuning it again with the data that was used to train the original model.

 So it's not a distillation per se, it's a fine-tuning on a model that has some of the initial layers removed.

+So I told Jules I would try it and if it works, come back to contribute a first patch to his project for seq2seq models.

-I gave up on the idea of training longt5 models on my Apple M1 because the 32GiB memory that is shared between the GPU and the CPU dies pretty quickly given the size of the data. longt5 accepts 16k tokens instead of 512, which blows my memory.
+I gave up on the idea of training long-t5 models on my Apple M1 because the 32GiB memory that is shared between the GPU and the CPU dies pretty quickly given the size of the data. longt5 accepts 16k tokens instead of 512, which blows my memory.
 PyTorch's GPU backend is also three times slower than the CPU for me,